Kryptonite was created in 2014 by high school friends, Victoria Race and Danielle Immerman.

 In April 2015, the publication organized and sponsored the Kryptonite Music Festival at the world famous Cleveland Agora.
 Acts included Cities & Coasts, The Midnight Slander, Thundercougarfalconhawk, and current Managing Editor, Sophie Sand.
 All proceeds from the event were donated to the Cleveland Rocks Foundation.

 Beyond running the publication, both Victoria and Sophie contribute to the magazine’s content.
 As a writer, Victoria organizes the publication’s interviews and writes most concert reviews.
-Sophie is responsible for taking live photos at local shows and writing occasional reviews.
+Sophie is responsible for taking live photos at local shows, creating playlists, and writing occasional reviews.

 Learn more about Victoria and Sophie below.
 Other contributing writers and photographers can be found here.